johannesWen/Compact-Power-Card/README.md

 ## Devices

-Devices are up to 8 power feeds within your home that you want to show in the card.
+Devices are power feeds within your home that you want to show in the card.
 By default, device power is not subtracted from the home power value.
 If you want that to happen, set the card-level `subtract_devices_from_home: true`.

 **Important:** Any entity can be used in the device section to show icon/label, but only entities with `device_class: power` will be subtracted from the home power if `subtract_devices_from_home: true`.
 In addition, only devices with `device_class: power` will show power flow lines in the devices section.

+**Important:** You can add as many devices as you want, however the display of them is determined by the card width, 12 columns = up to 8 devices, 24 columns = up to 16 devices.
+On small screens (phones) this will still be limited to 8 devices, unless in landscape mode where you should have more real estate.

 | Name                    | Setting slug                      | What it does                                                                     |
 | ----------------------- | --------------------------------- | -------------------------------------------------------------------------------- |